 Climate Chart Lusaka – 1,300m / 4,265ft

 The Dry season in Zambia is a lovely time to visit – it’s divided into a cooler period (May to August) and a hotter one (September and October).
 Zambia is right in the tropics and gets lots of rain in the Wet season (November to April).
-If you arrive then, you’ll find that many areas are cut off, and that most camps in Kafue, Lower Zambezi and the more remote parks have shut down.
-Not the Mfuwe section of South Luangwa, however, which you can visit at any time of year.
-The further north you go, the earlier the rains come and the later they leave, while the eastern and higher areas get more drenched than the western and lowland areas.
+At that time many camps in Kafue, Lower Zambezi and the more remote parks shut down.
+The Mfuwe section of South Luangwa can be visited at any time of year.

 Lusaka’s Climate Compared with Zambia’s parks